Linaro/lava/doc/v2/integration-stories.rst

 Irrespective of the operating system that is getting deployed we need to enable the USB OTG port which may have been disabled in the previous job run (Why this is done is explained in point 3 above).
-This is done using the ``pre_power_command``, called via the lava-lxc protocol for deploy action.

 .. seealso:: :ref:`using_protocols_from_actions`